All Episodes

 The vice president sent Wilson nowhere.

-When they found out Wilson had gone to Niger, the White House said, Who is this guy?
+When they found out Wilson had gone to Niger, the White House said, who is this guy?

 It's full of untruths.

-And they said, Who is this guy?
+And they say, who is this guy?

 What happened?

-What we didn't send this guy.
+We didn't send this guy.

 He's out there saying that he was.